CHARACTER DESCRIPTIONS of

 A female vecchio, not well documented but recently grown in popularity due to the new availability of female actresses and the need to fit them with roles.
 Her name, according to Florio, means "a woman bawde" i.e. a whore or a madam.
 She is often played as gossipy, to the point that sometimes her name gets mistranslated as "gossiper."
 In any case, her character is that of a low class woman, even if the story has set her up to be financially well-off through her occupations or marriages.
 She doesn't appear to have a standard costume but evidently would dress as flamboyantly as her financial condition would allow.
-Oddly for a female character, it appears she did traditionally wear a mask, which looks to have been modeled after the bauta style.
+Oddly for a female character, it appears she did traditionally wear a mask, which looks to have been modeled after the bauta style, but with a higher mouth so as not to obscure her speech.
 Lady Booby from the film adaption of Joseph Andrews is a Ruffiana-like character.

 PRIMARY COMIC TRAIT: Old whore.
 See also: Francesquina.